 Make sure you circulate & filter the water every day.
 Most spas will have some kind of automatic timer that allows you to program the filter.
 Regular water flow through your filter will remove the contaminants & keep the water clear.
 A weekly dose of a liquid clarifier will help filter out contaminants and ensure sparkling water.

-Quick Tip: Shower before you get in the spa as the hot water in extracts the oils and lotions from your skin, so a quick shower first will make things easier on your filter!
+Quick Tip: Shower before you get in the spa as the hot water extracts the oils and lotions from your skin, so a quick shower first will make things easier on your filter!

-Cleaning your spas filter by hosing it out will increase the efficiency of your filter which in turn will reduce your overall maintenance cost.
-But only a deep clean of the filter using a filter cleaner (either a liquid or powder) will remove the body oils and other contaminates that congeal and stick to the filter.
+Cleaning your spa’s filter by hosing it out will increase the efficiency of your filter which in turn will reduce your overall maintenance cost.
+But only a deep clean of the filter using a filter cleaner (either a liquid or powder) will remove the body oils and other contaminants that congeal and stick to the filter.
 Soak for the recommended time before hosing out to remove oils & more stubborn contaminants.

 If you have dirt accumulating on the bottom of the spa, vacuuming this out is important for maintaining water balance & clarity.

-Deep cleaning your spa every 3-4 months is highly recommended, before draining the spa treat with a pipe degreaser to cut through any scale and grime build up in your pipes and jets and leave your spa sparkling.
+Deep cleaning your spa every 3-4 months is highly recommended, before draining the spa, treat with a pipe degreaser to cut through any scale and grime build up in your pipes and jets and leave your spa sparkling.
 Then drain and refill with fresh water, shock and sanitise and rebalance the spa.
-Take care not to fully drain the spa, it is safer to leave the footwell full of water to prevent the spa shell “popping out” of its surroundings which is possible depending on its construction.
+Take care not to fully drain the spa, it is safer to leave the footwell full of water to prevent the spa shell from “popping out” of its surroundings which is possible depending on its construction.

 Quick Tip: Create a schedule on your phone using the calendar app to remind you of when and what you need to clean, this way you’ll never forget to keep your spa clean!